lacruzanthony/mock-personality-test/README.md

 ## Psychologies site:
 ![Site!](/src/assets/Copy.png "Site")

-Thanks for the time and patience in reading through my project for Teamway
+Thanks for the time and patience in reading through my project.